jloughry/help/README.md

 ----------------------------

 Always specify the encoding!
-When writing HTML (especially auto-generated HTML) you should always include the Unicode encoding informating in your header, like this:
+When writing HTML (especially auto-generated HTML) you should always include the Unicode encoding information in your header, like this:

 	<html>
 	   <head>